randomgraphics/wine-droid/README.md

 # Install and Config Termux

+1. Run `. ./init-venv.py` to setup and activate the virtual python environment.

+2. Connect your phone to your dev PC.
+Verify that it can be found by `adb devices` command

-1. Run `./install-termux.py` to install termux and termux-x11 apps.
+3, Run `./install-termux.py` to install termux and termux-x11 apps.
 Follow instructions and prompt on phone to continue and finish the installtion.

-2. Launch Termux app
+4. Make sure you phone has internet connection.

-3. Inside Termud, run the following commands.
+5. Launch Termux app.
+Inside Termud, run the following commands.

+    (You may connect to termux via scrcpy.py.
+This make typing commands in termux much easier)

     ```bash
     pkg update